-Returning to the question of why family ownership is so prevalent, a number of authors have argued that family control is in part a response to agency issues within firms, in particular to the problems that owners may have in inducing desirable behavior from non-family managers.
-Focusing on the surgical goods industry in Sialkot, Pakistan, Ilias (2006) argues that the tendency of non-family managers to move to other firms and take clients and production knowledge with them leads families to favor family members as managers.
+Returning to the question of why family ownership is so prevalent, a number of authors have argued that family control is in part a response to agency issues within firms, in particular to the problems that owners may have in inducing desirable behavior from nonfamily managers.
+Focusing on the surgical goods industry in Sialkot, Pakistan, Ilias (2006) argues that the tendency of nonfamily managers to move to other firms and take clients and production knowledge with them leads families to favor family members as managers.
 One consequence of this behavior is that founders of firms who have more brothers end up with larger firms.
-Cai et al. (2013) present evidence from Chinese firms that family members who are managers are paid more but have lower-powered incentives than non-family-member managers, consistent with the idea that family members are trusted more to act in the interests of the firm.
-These observations do not contradict the findings above that continued family control persists.
+Cai et al. (2013) present evidence from Chinese firms that family members who are managers are paid more but have lower-powered incentives than nonfamily-member managers, consistent with the idea that family members are trusted more to act in the interests of the firm.
+These observations do not contradict the findings above that continued family control after the founder dies is bad for performance, but they do suggest a reason why family control persists.
 Like piece rates in the soccer-ball example, family control may be a solution to an agency problem that is initially beneficial (in the sense of reducing malfeasance under the founder) but that outlives its usefulness (once the founder dies).